Q: Why would I want a cryptocronic stats page for my coin?

 A: MegaHash, GigaHash, TeraHash and PetaHash.

 Q: Who are you and how do I contact you?

 A: My name is Marko and I have a contact form at vidberg.com/contact.
-I am the main dev for CWIS coin, supporting dev for Madbyte coin, admin for Canada eCoin and occasional contributor for OKCash.
+I am a dev for CWIS coin and Madbyte coin, and an occasional contributor for Canada eCoin and OKCash.